ThoughtWorksStudios/bobcat/README.md

 baz = "hello" # throws error as baz was not previously declared
 ```

+#### Identifiers

+An identifier starts with a letter or underscore, followed by any number of letters, numbers, and underscores.
+This applies to all identifiers, not just variables.

 #### Predefined Variables

 The following variables may be used without declaration: